 Your eyes are one of the first things your buddy or a rescuer will look for to see whether you’re in trouble, unconscious, etc. Reflective lenses prevent anyone from being able to see your eyes which makes it a huge safety concern.
 In short, stick with clear lenses and you end up safer!

-Frameless masks have the skirt molded around the other parts of the mask.
+Frameless design masks have the silicone skirt molded around the other parts of the mask.
 They are not assembled but become one piece.

 It is essential to be able to adjust the mask, so it fits your face and head.
 If every head were the same shape, then it would be simple to build a mask that fits perfect for everybody.
 As this is not the case, the masks need straps and buckles that allow adjusting the fit.

-Most newer masks have the attachment area for the buckles as part of the skirt.
-This reduces the pull on the frame and allows the skirt to create a tighter seal.
+Most newer and modern masks have the attachment area for the buckles as part of the skirt.
+This reduces the pull on the frame and allows the silicone skirt to create a tighter seal.

 There are undoubtedly different buckles and strap systems.
 Some are easy to pull and adjust and others not so much.
 Typically, buckles that are integrated into the skirt are overall more straightforward to handle.

 The function of the mask skirt is to provide a tight seal between the mask and your face.
 This is necessary to ensure that the water stays out of the mask while the air stays inside.
 If the seal between the silicone skirt and the skin is not tight, then the mask will leak.